 Adding the initial data

-At this point, the git repository is empty and is not very useful, so some data must be imported first.
-You will have to push an existing local git repository into the GForge repository.
+At this point, the git repository is empty and is not very useful, so let’s add files, create a commit, and push that commit to your GForge Next project repository.

-The changes you’ve pushed will now be visible when you browse the repository:
+and the changes you’ve pushed will now be visible when you browse the repository.

 Integration with GForge trackers